jade9890/DecemberCodingChallenge2024/README.md

         difficulty level: 4/10.
 Not too bad, The trickiest part was figuring out what to do if the next position was a box.
 My method was also being called too many times, so I had to put a flag value that set to false once the method was called.

+Day 16:
+        start: 8:20pm
+        finish: idk
+        total time: idk

+        Objective: find the shortest path to get from point A to point B. difficulty level: